 While Texas is still fairly warm this time of year, it gets colder at night and we do have cold snaps.
 We happened to visit during a rare cold snap and were in coats and gloves.
 Many families bring a fleece blanket for the hayride.

-New in 2018, there is one more reason to bring warm clothes.
-Frostbite’s Mountain, an eight-lane snow tubing experience, and the Snow Playground will open this season allowing Texas kids the rare chance to play in the snow.
-Yet another reason to be sure to get there early as these attractions are bound to have lines.
-Frostbite’s Mountain and the Snow Playground are included in the price of admission.
+Introduced in 2019, Frostbite’s Mountain, gives you one more reason to dress warm.
+This eight-lane snow tubing experience with it’s adjacent Snow Playground allows Texas kids the rare chance to play in the snow.
+Both are included in the price of admission.
 Be sure to bring your camera to capture those snow pictures.
-We can’t wait to check it out on our visit this year.

 9. Contain the littles.

-Whether it’s a stroller or you baby wear, bring a way to keep the kiddos close while waiting in line for the hayride.
+Whether you use a stroller or you baby wear, bring a way to keep the kiddos close while waiting in line for the hayride.
 There were also some smart families with folding wagons that the kids sat in.
-The strollers can be a little tricky in the gravel of the hayride line but they’ll work everywhere else.
+The strollers can be a little tricky in the gravel of the hayride line, but they’ll work everywhere else.

 10. Get your picture taken in front of the giant Texas flag of lights.